-Use the following writing prompts for middle school students to help them build important writing skills while improving their ability to express their unique thoughts and ideas.
+Use our wonderful list of middle school writing prompts for students to help them build important writing skills while improving their ability to express their unique thoughts and ideas.

 - In essay form, discuss how going through disappointments can have a positive side.